roman-milk/roman-milk.github.io/the-accidental-nudist-cabin.md

  I caught my breath, and had a drink of water, before rejoining the crowd.
 Dan was tending the fireplace, and Jack was holding my wife in his lap, his hand between her legs, their faces together for an intimate kiss.
 I didn't need to worry about his recovery stamina, he was doing just fine.

  As I stood, looking over my friends, Robin sidled up, wrapping her arms around me.
 "Is it time?" she asked, hesitantly.
-Report_Story #7